Pitchgrade

 Pets Essay Examples and Topics

-An adventure with my pet pit-bull dog “tiger”, cats make better pets than dogs, pets keeping: benefits for children.
+An adventure with my pet pit-bull dog “tiger”, cats make better pets than dogs, people should consider owning a pet because doing so can relieve stress.

 • Words: 2204